ubilab-escape/ai-server/README.md

 The information contained in this readme document ~~is highly classified and~~ will be modified constantly, so it is advisable to review it constantly to keep abreast of the latest decisions, puzzles and code outputs.

-## Getting Started
+## Motivation
 **Group 8** are the designers and builders of the server room, the temple where the brain of a high-tech artificial intelligence called **"STASIS"** is located and all the equipment necessary to keep it running.

 Our responsibilities are:

 * The manufacture of the technical equipment that allows STASIS to remain in operation, through the use of state-of-the-art materials and technologies.

-* The design and implementation of complex algorithms to prevent access to STASIS source code and the two wires that allow it to be shut down directly and "casually" open all the doors leading to a safe and direct exit from the high-security complex.
+* The design and implementation of complex algorithms to prevent access to STASIS source code and the two exposed wires that allow it to be shut down directly leading to a safe and direct exit from the high-security complex aka: Escape Room.

 ### Team
 * Cristina Maurette